 Three houses – apartments, guesthouse and a private home – by street Helluhraun in village Reykjahlíð.
 Rooms share bathrooms.
 Cooking facilities.
 Laundry facilities.
 Easy access for wheelchairs.
 Free Wi-Fi.
 Minimum stay during high season (June 21st to August 31st) is two nights.
-Winter offer: Three nights at the price of two.

 Breakfast is included.
 Well-equipped kitchens in all houses.
 Supermarkets, diners and restaurants in the village and further afield.

 Reykjahlíð village: Tourism services and booking agents in Mývatnsstofa.
 Riding tours.
 Hikes and biking tours at Hike & Bike.
 Boat rental.
 Fishing permits.
 Organised tours to Askja, Ásbyrgi, Jökulsárgljúfur and to Dettifoss waterfall.
 Winter tours, jeep tours and snowmobile tours.
 Good sporting facilities and a pool.
 A nine-hole golf course (800 metres / 0.5 mi).
 The Mývatn Nature Baths, 36-40°C (96.8-104°F) close by (4 km / 2.5 mi).
 Birdwatching.
 Sigurjón’s Bird Museum at Ytri Neslönd (11 km / 7 mi).
 The nearest town with supermarkets and popular activities like whale watching: Húsavík (57 km / 35.5 mi).